29decibel/html2markdown/Readme.md

 html2markdown [file]
 ```

-The command line tool with print the markdown to stdout.
-You can then redirect to a file.
+Will print markdown to stdout.

+You can redirect to a new markdown file.

 Ex.